BLOG

 Form 1099 is used to report non-employment income (income you receive outside of your job) to the IRS.

 Currently, there are more than 20 different variations of Form 1099.
-The versions most commonly used by cryptocurrency exchanges are Form 1099-B, Form 1099-MISC, and Form 1099-K.
+In the past, the versions most commonly used by cryptocurrency exchanges were Form 1099-B, Form 1099-MISC, and Form 1099-K.

 For more information, check out our guide to Form 1099 for cryptocurrency.